Sport in Malta: Hockey

-Maltese National Hockey League is the official field hockey league in Malta, with 4 teams participating in the National League.
-The current champions are Sliema Hotsticks Hockey Club.
+Maltese National Hockey League is the official field hockey league in Malta, with just 4 teams participating in the National League.

 The National Hockey Stadium is located in Paola, Kordin.
+It is the only location with regulation facilities available in the country.

-The Malta National Hockey Team participates in several international fixtures each year.
+The Malta National Hockey Team occasionally participates in international fixtures.

 Rugby

+Rugby Union has been played in Malta since the beginning of the 20th century, with evidence of rugby pitches at RAF Ta' Qali Air Field in the 1920s and other fields in RAF Luqa Air Field.
+The Malta Rugby Football Union was formed in 1991.
+5 clubs are established in Malta - Falcons, Kavallieri, Overseas, Stompers and Wolves.
+In October 2021 the national men's team was ranked 41st in the world.
+They have recently been achieving success, defeating teams including Sweden, Croatia and Latvia.
+In 2018, Malta achieved its largest win against Andorra, that of 89-3.
+As of 2016 Malta Rugby Union had 2,480 registered players.

-Rugby league is played, primarily due to return migration of Maltese Australians bringing it back with them.
+Rugby league is also played in Malta, primarily due to return migration of Maltese Australians bringing it back with them.
 In July 2022, the national men's team was ranked 10th in the world.
 The national team are known as the Malta Knights, and boast players currently playing in the Super League in England such as Jarrod Sammut, Jake Mamo, the most famous player to come from Malta would be former South Sydney Rabbitohs, Mario Fenech.
 In 2016 Malta Rugby League had 285 players, with the large majority based in Australia.

-Rugby union is also played in Malta, In October 2021 the national men's team was ranked 41st in the world.
-They have recently been achieving success, defeating teams including Sweden, Croatia and Latvia.
-In 2018, Malta achieved its largest win against Andorra, that of 89-3.
-As of 2016 Malta Rugby Union had 2,480 registered players.